 The best time to follow up on a lead is within 24 – 72 hours of the event.
 That way any connection you made will remain fresh in your customer’s minds.
 Plan ahead to and schedule that follow-up time in your overall trade show event plan.

 Here is a pro tip.
 When appropriate, have your staff take good notes on your leads at the booth.
 That way when you do follow up it will be easy to recollect who exactly you’re reaching out to and what you talked about.
 This will increase the likely hood that your lead will remember who you are, and the overall engagement will increase.
 Remember, successful trade show exhibits are all about making connections.

-Although difficult, executing a successful trade show exhibit is possible.
+Although difficult, executing a successful trade show exhibit (and successful trade show marketing strategies) is possible.
 To get the most out of your exhibit, your business should expect to commit a substantial amount of time and resources.
 But when exhibiting is done the right way, the investment will prove to be a worthwhile venture.